pkpdapp-team/pkpdapp/README.md

 ## Installation - docker with nginx and gunicorn

-Build the image using docker
+Alternatively you can build a docker image and run the image inside the container with commands below.

 ```bash
 $ docker build -t pkpdapp .